 The bargaining unit member assigned the duties of Field Training Officer (FTO) shall receive an additional \$2.00 per hour for all hours functioning in this assignment.
-This additional pay shall be provided retroactively from the date of signing this Agreement to the time the duty started.
 The FTO shall be provided with a cell phone at no cost.

 48.6 Overtime/Call-In